Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 Feel like your emotions have gone from Netflix drama to full-on soap opera?
 Thanks to hormone fluctuations, even minor stressors can feel massive.

-Real talk: Youâre not losing it.
-Youâre shifting, and your nervous system is working overtime to keep up.
-Support, connection, and tools like meditation, journaling, or hormone therapy can be game-changers.
+Youâre not losing it.
+Youâre shifting.
+Your nervous system is working overtime to keep up.

 đ 4.
 Sleep Disturbances (Counting Sheep Not Working?)